 The Focal Mechanism is similar to the Moment Tensor, but it uses the first motions (ups and downs) of the earthquake’s P-wave to determine the fault’s movement and orientation.

 As part of the California Integrated Seismic Network (CISN) partnership, one of the primary means of distributing SCSN earthquake data to our partners and emergency managers is through the CISN display.
 The display uses SCSN’s submitted data to continuously report any significant earthquake activity in California.
+The CISN display is now managed by the California Geological Survey (CGS).

 Data from the SCSN, including earthquake catalog, station and waveform data, can be obtained through the Southern California Data Center (SCEDC).